ULL-ESIT-PL/babel-learning/README.md

 foo(10) = 5;
 ```

-See [/src/left-side/README.md](/src/left-side/README.md) for an example of how to use Pablo's transpiler.
+See [/src/left-side/README.md](/src/left-side/README.md) to know more about Pablo's transpiler.

 ## Exercises